ifearcompilererrors/Neighborhood-Association/README.md

 Addendum:
 Choose your favorite broswer (preferably Chrome) and visit 'localhost:8008'

-If you are unable to view the contact me at angeliqueajdecastro@gmail.com
+If you are unable to view the map or are unfamiliar with using command line interface, contact me at angeliqueajdecastro@gmail.com